The Naturally Sweet Success of the PUR Company

 Four dragons offered three deals with Klein and his team.
 After careful deliberation, Klein accepted a joint deal between Arelene Dickinson and Jim Trevliving for one million dollars.
 Making Klein the first ever million-dollar deal in the history of Dragon’s Den.
 (You can watch the million dollar deal here.)

 Within a year, PUR went on to expand their products to include PUR Mints.
 The mints hold all the values and standard of the gum but in mint form.
 Adding to the success of the gum, the company continued to grow.

-Then, in 2016, PUR became Canada’s tenth fastest growing company and Toronto’s fourth.
-But PUR hasn’t reached its goal just yet and it’s still looking to grow.
+Then, in 2016, PUR became Canada’s tenth-fastest growing company and Toronto’s fourth.
+But PUR hasn’t reached its goal yet and is still looking to grow.

-Even within its brief history, it’s quite easy to see that PUR is a successful business.
-With its gums and mints sold in over 25 countries worldwide, it’s easy to wonder and want to know how you can do the same.
+Even within its brief history, it’s easy to see that PUR is a successful business, with gum and mints sold in over 25 countries worldwide.
+Wonder how you can do the same?

 “Be motivated by creating something for the greater good, instead of being driven by a monetary milestone – that allows you to learn from your mistakes and take risks and also grow from passion.”

-PUR gum and mints are available in health and local stores around you.
-For more information about the company, its founder or its products you can check out their website.
+PUR gum and mints are available in health and local stores near you.
+For more information about the company, its founder and its products, check out the PUR website.